Stephanie R. Chung, MSPH

 About

 My path to public health began with a BA in Sociology and Anthropology from Washington and Lee University, where I also studied Women, Gender, and Sexuality Studies and Poverty and Human Capability Studies.
-Since then, I’ve managed community mental health programs in Washington, DC, completed my MPSH in Maternal and Child Health at UNC Chapel Hill, and collaborated with global partners in Kenya, the Dominican Republic, Madagascar, and South Africa on reproductive health research.Currently, I am funded on an NIH F31 for my doctoral dissertation research, which investigates how structural inequities and inappropriate medical contraindications shape patients’ access to preferred contraceptive methods in Kenya’s public health system.I am also a part-time Associate Scientist at FHI 360, where I work across projects on contraceptive access, measurement, and innovation.
+Since then, I’ve managed community mental health programs in Washington, DC, completed my MPSH and PhD in Maternal and Child Health at UNC Chapel Hill, worked as an Associate Scientist in the Contraceptive Research, Development, and Introduction team at FHI 360, and collaborated with global partners in Kenya, the Dominican Republic, Madagascar, and South Africa on reproductive health research.Currently, I am an Assistant Instructional Professor in the Department of Public Health Sciences at the University of Chicago.
+There, I teach foundational courses about public health and epidemiology.
+My research investigates how structural inequities and inappropriate medical contraindications shape patients’ access to preferred contraceptive methods in Kenya’s public health system.
+I also collaborate with FHI 360, where I work across projects on contraceptive access, measurement, and innovation.

 Research